VandyHacks-Internal/dev-assessment-2025/README.md

-Deadline: 11:00PM Monday January 30th, 2025
+Deadline: 11:59PM Thursday September 25th, 2025

-# 🚀 VandyHacks Dev Assessment 2023 🚀
+# 🚀 VandyHacks Dev Assessment 2025 🚀

 Thank you for expressing interest in the VandyHacks Dev Committee!
 VH dev is a committee for those who are passionate about the development side of VandyHacks.
 We have a decade-long history of creating a variety of apps and software, thanks to the self-motivated and committed VandyHacks students who, like you, were once applicants!